Atenrev/CodeCrypt/README.md

 # CodeCrypt
-Encrypt your files with a single command.
+Encrypt/Decrypt your files with a single command.

 ## How does it work?
 CodeEncrypt uses a symmetric algorithm based on XOR operation.